Food and Agriculture Organization

 The FAO Food Price Index (1961–2025).
 The average for 2014–2016 is set at 100.

 The Food and Agriculture Organization of the United Nations (FAO) is a specialized agency of the United Nations that leads international efforts to defeat hunger and improve nutrition and food security.
 Its Latin motto, fiat panis, translates to "let there be bread".
-It was founded on 16 October 1945.
+It was founded on 16 October 1945 in Quebec City, Canada.

-The FAO comprises 195 members, including 194 countries and the European Union (EU).
+The FAO comprises 194 members, including 193 countries and one member organization, the European Union (EU).
 Its headquarters is in Rome, Italy, and it maintains regional and field offices worldwide, operating in over 130 countries.
 It helps governments and development agencies coordinate their activities to improve and develop agriculture, forestry, fisheries, and land and water resources.
 It also conducts research, provides technical assistance to projects, operates educational and training programs, and collects agricultural output, production, and development data.

 The FAO is governed by a biennial conference representing each member country and the EU, which elects a 49-member executive council.
-The director-general, as of 2019 Qu Dongyu of China, serves as the chief administrative officer.
+As of 2019, the director-general is Qu Dongyu of China, who serves as the chief administrative officer.
 Various committees govern matters such as finance, programs, agriculture, and fisheries.